NickStevens722/GolfDictionary/README.md

 The login function was tested manually.
 If you would like to test it wihtout registering please use the Username: NickStevens and the password: test

-HTML code was validated using https://validator.w3.org/

 CSS code was validated using https://jigsaw.w3.org/css-validator/

 ## Depoloyment

-This site is hosted on GitHub and deployed directly from Heroku.
+This site is hosted on GitHub and deployed from Heroku.
 Any commit updates or new releases will be deployed to that master branch.

-To run locally, you can clone this repository directly into the editor of your choice by pasting git clone https://github.com/NickStevens722/Milestone-2 into your terminal.
-To unlink the site from the GitHub repository, type git remote rm origin into the terminal.

-The site is hosted on GitHub and can be run from there or locally by pasting the following link directly into your browser. https://nickstevens722.github.io/Milestone-2/
+The app can be found at this link https://golf-dictionary.herokuapp.com/

-To view the source code please click on the following GitHub address https://github.com/NickStevens722/Milestone-2
+To view the source code please click on the following GitHub address https://github.com/NickStevens722/Golftionary

 ## Credits